Northern Peninsula

 Northern Peninsula's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results across Northern Peninsula with very low prevalence of common health conditions across all age groups.
-Private health cover rate is very low at approximately 47% of the total population (1,367 people), compared to 49.9% across Rest of Qld and a national average of 55.3%.
-Diabetes and asthma are the most common medical conditions in the area, impacting 6.3 and 3.7% of residents respectively, while 85.1% declare themselves completely clear of medical ailments compared to 79.2% across Rest of Qld.
+The rate of private health cover is found to be very low at approximately 47% of the total population (~1,367 people), compared to 49.9% across Rest of Qld and the national average of 55.3%.
+Diabetes and asthma were the most common medical conditions in the area, impacting 6.3 and 3.7% of residents respectively, while 85.1% declared themselves completely clear of medical ailments compared to 79.2% across Rest of Qld.

-The area has 5.7% of residents aged 65 and over (167 people), lower than the 11.5% in Rest of Qld.
-Health outcomes among seniors require more attention despite being strong.
+The area has 5.7% of residents aged 65 and over (167 people), which is lower than the 11.5% in Rest of Qld.
+Health outcomes among seniors require more attention despite the broader population's strong results.

 Frequently Asked Questions - Health